Image: EA Norway

 Or is interested in answering research questions that you see frequently discussed with effective altruism

-Please email Catherine Low from CEA’s groups team (firstname.lastname@example.org), sharing a brief description of the professor, their background, their level of familiarity / interest in effective altruism.
+Please email CEA’s groups team (firstname.lastname@example.org), sharing a brief description of the professor, their background, their level of familiarity / interest in effective altruism.
 This could be a particularly valuable connection if the professor is at the top of their academic field.
-The CEA groups team will share the information with community members specializing in building the Global Priorities Research Field who may reach out to this professor.
+We may share the information with community members specializing in building the Global Priorities Research Field who may reach out to this professor.

 For virtual presentations, Zoom is usually sufficient.
 For large talks you may want to purchase a webinar license to hide attendees' videos and disable the chat.
 CEA can help fund these.